 There are 2 routes over the Caspian Sea that take passengers on board; both are cargo ships that run without a set timetable.
 One connects Baku in Azerbaijan to Aktau in Kazakhstan, the other runs between Baku and Turkmenbashi in Turkmenistan.
 This means there is no passenger ferry service over the Caspian Sea to Iran or to Russia.

 However, serious delays happen often.
 Between Baku and Aktau you can wait up to 2 weeks if you are unlucky.
-Although the Baku – Turkmenbashi is much more reliable, the port in Turkmenbashi is often too busy, which means you can wait up to a day or more in the port before you are allowed in.
+Although the Baku – Turkmenbashi is much more reliable, the port in Turkmenbashi is sometimes too busy, which means you can wait up to a day or more in the port before you are allowed in.
 One traveler waited for 6 days!
 This can happen in the other ports too, by the way.

 Ferry tickets and prices